adrian80z/e-commerce/README.md

    - Try to submit the form with valid input and verify that a success message appears (user is redirected to homepage and message appears)
    - Try to submit the form with invalid input and verify that a error message appears (use different card number cause error message appears)

-   All fields in that form have required attribute.
+   All fields in user details form have required attribute.
+Credit card forms has required attr set to false as there is some issue and payment cannot be successfully proceed.

    For Stripe payment test following details need to be used: